 The "Science of Defeating Malaria" is a nomination-based leadership development course.
 The curriculum content, pedagogy, and selection of participants is overseen by a Faculty Planning Committee comprised of representatives of the academic consortium with input from an External Advisory Committee and Alumni Council.

-The course organizers independently solicit course nominations from a diverse cross-section of the wider global health and malaria communities, including malaria experts, partners, and collaborators from academia and the business, public health, government, and biomedical research sectors.
-As a result of this competitive, global nomination process, course participants reflect future leaders of local, national, and international malaria efforts.
-The diverse range of professions represented in the course is indicative of the breadth of fields and sectors that need to work together to achieve malaria control and eradication.
+The course organizers independently solicit nominations from a diverse cross-section of the wider global health and malaria communities.
+This includes malaria experts, partners, and collaborators from academia, business, public health, government, and biomedical research sectors.
+This competitive, global nomination process results in a participant pool that reflects future leaders of local, national, and international malaria efforts.
+The diverse range of professions represented in the course demonstrates the breadth of fields and sectors required to achieve malaria control and eradication.
 The nomination phase for the 2024 edition of the leadership course will begin in Fall.
-Unsolicited applications are not accepted.
+Please note that unsolicited applications are not accepted.

-The leadership course is specifically targeted toward individuals with the potential to advance to leadership roles in malaria within the next 2-5 years.
-Individuals must have primary professional responsibilities related to malaria control, elimination, and eradication efforts, including global public health, government, biomedical, public, and private sector professionals.
-Individuals invited to apply to "Science of Defeating Malaria" must submit a Curriculum Vitae and a 'Statement of Motivation' that outlines their professional interests in malaria and how the leadership course will benefit their career.
-Limited travel fellowships are available for individuals from malaria-endemic countries and are prioritized by the Faculty Planning Committee.
+The leadership course targets individuals with the potential to advance to leadership roles in malaria within the next 2-5 years.
+Eligible candidates must have primary professional responsibilities related to malaria control, elimination, and eradication efforts, including roles in global public health, government, biomedical, public, and private sectors.
+Nominees invited to apply for "Science of Defeating Malaria" must submit a Curriculum Vitae and a 'Statement of Motivation' outlining their professional interests in malaria and how the leadership course will benefit their career.
+Limited travel fellowships are available for individuals from malaria-endemic countries, with priority determined by the Faculty Planning Committee.

-Using a framework of mutual learning and exchange combined with an interdisciplinary and participatory teaching format that mixes classroom lectures, case studies, expert discussions, and debates, participants explore the scientific and technological underpinnings of malaria, as well as the historical, political, social, and economic contexts in which control, elimination, and eradication efforts have unfolded.
+The course employs a framework of mutual learning and exchange, combined with an interdisciplinary and participatory teaching format.
+This approach incorporates classroom lectures, case studies, expert discussions, and debates.
+Through these methods, participants explore the scientific and technological underpinnings of malaria, as well as the historical, political, social, and economic contexts in which control, elimination, and eradication efforts have unfolded.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.